asteroid-lang/asteroid/Asteroid User Guide.md

     Sophie is 46 years old and is F.
 ```

 The `structure` statement introduces a new typed data structure.
-In this case it introduces a data structure of type `Person` with three "slots".
+In this case it introduces a data structure of type `Person` with three "data slots".
 We use this data structure to build a list of persons.
 One of the interesting things  is that we can pattern match the generated data structure as in the second `let` statement in the program above.

 In addition to the default constructor, structures in Asteroid also support user specified
 constructors and member functions.
 We'll talk about those later when we talk about OO programming in Asteroid.